Anello-Photonics/docs-A1/docs/getting_started_x3.rst

 ANELLO units are also compatible with ROS using our C-based `ROS driver <https://github.com/Anello-Photonics/ANELLO_ROS_Driver>`_.

-If you would like to connect to the X3 using a serial interface software such as CoolTerm, please ensure you use the correct baud rate (default for the IMU is 230400), and set Data Bits = 8, Stop Bits = 1, and Parity = None.
+If you would like to connect to the X3 using a serial interface software such as CoolTerm, please ensure you use the correct baud rate (default for the X3 is 460800), and set Data Bits = 8, Stop Bits = 1, and Parity = None.

 For a full list of software tools, please see `Software Tools <https://docs-a1.readthedocs.io/en/latest/software_tools.html>`_.